ivy-lang/ivy-bitcoin/docs/language/ExampleContracts.md

 # Example Contracts

-Below are some examples of contract templates written in Bitcoin Ivy.
+Below are some examples of contract templates written in Ivy.
 You can try out these contracts in the playground, where they are preloaded as default templates.

 * [LockWithPublicKey](#lockwithpublickey)
 * [LockWithMultiSig](#lockwithmultisig)